Brainiq7/Ananse/README.md

 5.  **Support Many types of Protocols and Proxy Servers** Provide support for many types of protocols and proxy server like ftp, http/https, rtmp etc
-6.  **Download Categorization (not implemented)** Automatically organize all your downloads using defined downloads categories to make locating downloaded files easy
+6.  **Download Categorization (not implemented)** Automatically organize all your downloads using defined download categories to make locating downloaded files easy
 7.  **Download Acceleration (not implemented)**
 Speeds up downloading by up to  5 time due to intelligent dynamic file segmentation technology
 8.  **Download Resume**
-internet Download Manager will resume unfinished download from the place where they left off.
+Ananse will resume unfinished download from the place where they left off.
 Comprehensive error recovery and resume capability will restart broken or interrupted downloads due to lost or dropped connections, network problems, computer shutdowns, or unexpected power outages.